EFTEC/ValidationOne/README.md

 ### alwaysTrim()

-Sometime we always want to trim the results.
+Sometimes, we always want to trim the results.
 So we could use this method to always trim the result.
 It stacks at the end of the conversion.

 ```php
 $validation->alwaysTrim(); // always trim the next characters " \t\n\r\0\x0B"